Back to Blog

 Science6 min Reading time

-The Eriksen Flanker Test trains selective attention and distractor resistance.
+The Eriksen Flanker Test trains selective attention and distraction resistance.
 Learn how this exercise can improve your focus.

 The Flanker Effect: